mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The public key of a signature key pair matching the SignatureScheme specified by the CipherSuite of the group
-* The identity of the holder of the private keys
+* The identity of the holder of the private key

 Credentials MAY also include information that allows a relying party to verify the identity / signing key binding.